sandbox-bio/sandbox.bio/src/content/ska2-intro/steps/Step4.md

 Compared to `ska align`, `ska map` keeps all bases in the reference sequence and replaces the sites it cannot find in the indexed assemblies with gaps.
 We can create the tree again with our script:

 <Execute command="python3 create_tree.py output/reference_map.aln" />

+Here we can see that the reference is not closely related to any of the other entries.
+This makes complete sense, as the reference we took comes from the _E. coli_ K-12 strain, isolated one century ago on the other side of the world (Palo Alto, California, USA)!